Generic name: camphor, lidocaine, and methyl salicylate (topical) [ KAM-for, LYE-doe-kane, METH-il-sa-LIS-i-late-TOP-ik-al ]

 Use exactly as directed on the label, or as prescribed by your doctor.

 This medicine comes in a patch that you apply to your skin.

 Keep the patch away from your mouth, nose, and eyes.

 Wash your hands before applying a skin patch, and after removing it.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.

 Do not apply the patch over open wounds or sunburned, windburned, damaged, or irritated skin.
 Do not apply the skin patch to your face or your genitals.

 Do not wear more than one skin patch at a time.
 Using extra skin patches will not make the medicine more effective, and could increase your risk of heart attack or stroke.

 It may take up to several hours before you notice pain relief while wearing the skin patch.

 Remove the skin patch after 8 to 12 hours and replace it with a new one if needed.
-Do not use more than 2 skin patches in a 24-hour period.

 Call your doctor if your symptoms do not improve, or if they get worse while using this medicine.